SoftwareDesign2025/breakout-the-girls/README.md

 # IMPORTANT: You must download bug.png and aircraft.png from the repo and manually import into eclipse in src/application to run.

+There's a 5 second timer between levels.
+Once you win a level, wait 5 seconds and the next level will generate.

 Press A for level 1 in breakout

 Press A for level 1 in galaga

 Press Q for level 2 in both galaga or breakout

 Press W for level 3 in both galaga or breakout